clavery/dwre-tools/README.md

 # License

-This software is Copyright 2015-2017 PixelMEDIA, Inc. All Rights Reserved.
+This software is Copyright 2015-2019 PixelMEDIA, Inc and Charles Lavery (charles.lavery@gmail.com).
+All Rights Reserved.

-Use of this software is only allowed under the expressed written permission of PixelMEDIA, Inc. Any other use is strictly prohibited.
+Use of this software is only allowed under the express written permission of the copyright holders.
+Any other use, sale, distribution or duplication is strictly prohibited.